 When I first saw Mohamed’s Grandfather on a BBC documentary about the destruction and loss of the nomadic way of life in the Moroccan Sahara, I knew that I wanted to get to know this family and learn more.
 Over the last few years, I have got to know them very well and have enjoyed several desert treks with them.
 They are the most interesting, kind and supportive family I have ever had the honour to meet and I am so proud and excited to have partnered with them in order for us all to be able to now offer the Walking with Nomads desert trekking experience to you.

 I am British and am based in the UK.
-I have 5 years experience managing a Moroccan Tour Business and providing desert tourism experiences and am the owner / manager of Walking with Nomads.
+I have several years experience managing the Moroccan Tour Business, So Morocco Ltd. and providing desert tourism experiences.
 My knowledge of Morocco is extensive and I have a wide support network, in-country.

 The camels we use on our tours are calm and gentle and have been trained to accompany desert trekking tours with tourists.
 We have 4 camels, one of each colour, each displaying different personality traits.
 The nomad’s relationship with his camels is a sacred and honoured one since each relies totally on the other for survival and their training methods are fascinating.